Xu Qiliang: Biography

-He is also a member of the 19th Politburo of the Chinese Communist Party.
-He has been an alternate member of the 14th and 15th Central Committees of the Chinese Communist Party, and a full member of the 16th, 17th, and 18th Central Committees.
+He was also a member of the 19th Politburo of the Chinese Communist Party.
+He was an alternate member of the 14th and 15th Central Committees of the Chinese Communist Party, and a full member of the 16th, 17th, and 18th Central Committees.

+From the 2010s through the 2020s, Xu emphasized developing China's air power and air force digitization.
+During his ten-year tenure as vice chairman, he played a crucial role in advancing General Secretary of the Chinese Communist Party Xi Jinping's efforts to strengthen control over the military.
+He spearheaded major reforms, including the dissolution of the People's Liberation Army's four general departments and replacing them with 15 new offices directly under the Central Military Commission.
+Additionally, Xu facilitated the restructuring of China's seven military regions into five theater commands and oversaw the establishment of key military branches, including the Army Command, Rocket Force and Strategic Support Force.

-In July 2018, Xu met in Beijing with the US Secretary of Defense, James Mattis, to discuss regional issues and where the two men each laid out his country's military concerns before the other.
+In July 2018, Xu met in Beijing with the U.S. Secretary of Defense, James Mattis, to discuss regional issues and where the two men each laid out his country's military concerns before the other.

+Xu died in Beijing on 2 June 2025, at the age of 75.
+A statement of condolences issued by the Ministry of National Defense referred him as an "excellent Communist Party of China member, a time-tested and loyal communist soldier, a proletarian military strategist, and an outstanding leader of the People's Liberation Army."
+He was cremated during a memorial service at the Babaoshan Revolutionary Cemetery on June 8, which was attended by top party and state leaders, including Xi Jinping.

 Awards and decorations

 Military ribbons within the People's Republic of China only reflect the wearer's echelon and time in service.
-Consequently, Xu's ribbon rack, being seven rows high, indicates he is at the Central Military Commission (CMC) level, the gold ribbon with a single star indicates he is a member of the CMC, and the rest of his ribbons indicate his time in service through a combination of one, two, three, and four-year service ribbons totaling forty-six years.
+Consequently, Xu's ribbon rack, being seven rows high, indicates he was at the Central Military Commission (CMC) level, the gold ribbon with a single star indicates he was a member of the CMC, and the rest of his ribbons indicate his time in service through a combination of one, two, three, and four-year service ribbons totaling forty-six years.